Shimanto9sqr/traverse-linux/firewalld.md

-# Firewalld and Firewall-Cmd: A Comprehensive Network Security Guide
+# Firewalld and Firewall-Cmd

-This documentation provides a progressive learning path for managing Linux firewalls using `firewalld`.
-It transitions from basic concepts to advanced multi-subnet routing scenarios.

 ---

 ## 1. Introduction to Firewalld

 `firewalld` is a dynamic firewall manager that uses **Zones** to categorize network traffic.
-Unlike older tools, it allows configuration changes without dropping active connections.

 ### Key Components